gyrogovernance/science/docs/Findings/Analysis_Fine_Structure.md

 4. **Focus Coherence**: Final correction ensures geometric coherence at the IR focus after incorporating UV influences.

-The value 1/137.036 thus emerges from the geometric requirements for electromagnetic phenomena to manifest at the observable focus while maintaining consistency with the unobservable UV origin.
+Within CGM, the value 1/137.036 thus emerges from the geometric requirements for electromagnetic phenomena to manifest at the observable focus while maintaining consistency with the unobservable UV origin.

 ## 6. Validation